delabassee/java-lab/lab4-preview.md

 In this section, you have used Sealed Classes, a Preview Feature in Java 16.
 You have also seen how to enable Preview Features in Helidon applications.

-In summary, the _Preview Feature_ mechanism:
+In summary, the **Preview Feature** mechanism:
 * allows introducing non-final features into the Java platform (ex.
 Language Feature)
 * allow developers to use those and provide feedback
 * enables Oracle to gather that feedback and make changes if needed
 * Preview Features are disabled by default, they should explicitly be enabled at both compile-time and runtime

-* a given Preview Feature is specific to a given Java version
+* a given Preview Feature is specific to a specific Java version

 <br>
-Java 16 includes Sealed Classes (JEP 397 - Second Preview), a *Preview Feature* that will be discussed in an upcoming section.
+💡 Java 16 includes Sealed Classes (JEP 397 - Second Preview), a **Preview Feature** that will be discussed in an upcoming section.